Internship Program by Transparency International Ukraine

 • useful networking with representatives of the anti-corruption sector

-• interest in the fight against corruption
+• interest in fighting corruption

-• adaptability, ability to learn quickly
+• ability to learn quickly and adapt

 • excellent written and oral communication skills